bookofproofs/bookofproofs.github.io/_sources/history/17th-century/bernoulli-nicolaus-ii.md

 title: Bernoulli (4), Nicolaus
 born: 1695
 died: 1726
-keywords: Nicolaus Bernoulli, Mathematical Contributions, Leibniz-Newton Dispute, Bernoulli Numbers, Bernoulli Differential Equation, Transcendence of e, Law of Continuity
+keywords: nicolaus (ii) bernoulli,bernoulli
-description: Nicolaus Bernoulli made numerous mathematical contributions, including Bernoulli numbers, proving the theorem of Thabit ibn Qurra, and more.
+description: Nicolaus (II) Bernoulli was the favourite of three sons of Johann Bernoulli.
+He made important mathematical contributions to the problem of trajectories while working on the mathematical arguments behind the dispute between Newton and Leibniz.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---